CMU-17313Q/CMU-17313Q.github.io/docs/projects/P3/index.md

 ### Feature Review (6 pts)

 For extra credit, you will conduct reviews of features developed by three other teams' project.
-Pick **three** teams's deployment from the [public spreadsheet](https://docs.google.com/spreadsheets/d/1kAxsQHB2CQMyPw5Y_QdPzd18RaLuhxmmFWDtN-5CQk8/edit?usp=sharing) to review.
+Pick **three** teams's deployment from the [public spreadsheet](https://docs.google.com/spreadsheets/d/1quQQ7obbUTK7yyHKqHYQV7ol17pCbR8wiktxOi_idiU/edit?usp=sharing) to review, 1 from your own section, and 2 from other sections.

-For each team, you will submit a review of their feature(s).
+For each team, you will submit a review of their feature(s) on the appropriately titled Google Sheet.
 You will need to test the feature(s) as described in their UserGuide and provide feedback on the following:

 1. How was the experience of using the feature(s), would this be something you think would help enable better communication between faculty and students and why?
 2. How do you think the feature can be improved? and/or What do you think the feature did well in?